 Four years ago I tried to catch up with deep learning and this summer I aimed to try to catch up again.
 Who would've thought 2017 is ancient history.

-I watched the lectures in the latest MIT course, played with GPT-3 and Codex, read the new Stanford manifesto on what they call foundation models, models trained that can preform on a wide range of tasks instead of a single goal.
+I watched the lectures in the latest MIT course, played with GPT-3 and Codex, read the new Stanford manifesto on what they call foundation models, models trained that can perform on a wide range of tasks instead of a single goal.
 We've seen machine learning solve protein folding, detect cancer from x-rays better than radiologists, not to mention effectively solving many of the traditional AI problems (language translation, voice and face recognition, game playing, etc.) Watching Codex generate computer code from plain English is a game changer.
 Far from perfect but this technology is in its infancy.

-From what I can tell, the main technological advances focus on learning when we don't have labelled data such as new techniques to transfer knowledge to new domains and using generative models to provide more data to train ML algorithms.
+From what I can tell, the main technological advances focus on learning when we don't have labeled data such as new techniques to transfer knowledge to new domains and using generative models to provide more data to train ML algorithms.

 When we longer use a skill we tend to lose it, like my ability to navigate from a good map.
 If we eliminate expertise we may find it very difficult to get it back.